coxem14/Whats-So-Funny-Humor-Text-Classifier/README.md

 The dataframe has two columns, 'text' and 'humor'.
 I used .info(), .unique(), and .value_counts() to inspect the dataframe.

+In all, there were 200k non-null rows.
+The text column contained short text strings, and the humor column contained either True or False boolean values.
+There were exactly 100k each of True and False labels.

 <p align = 'center'>
     <img src = 'https://github.com/coxem14/Capstone-2/blob/main/images/texts_df_info.png'>
 </p>